How to identify moss

 Get a hand lens

 A simple folding lens at ten or twenty times magnification is far and away the most useful tool, and it changes everything.
-Mosses are small and the features that separate species, the shape of a leaf, whether it has a midrib, the form of the little capsule, are simply invisible to the naked eye.
+Mosses are small, and the features that separate species, the shape of a leaf, whether it has a midrib, the form of the little capsule, are simply invisible to the naked eye.
 Hold the lens close to your eye and bring the moss up to it, in good light.
+A drop of water on a dried shoot will spring the leaves open and make them far easier to read.

 The features that matter

-- Growth form: does it grow in upright tufts and cushions (acrocarps) or trailing, branching mats (pleurocarps)?
-This first split narrows things enormously.
+• Growth form: does it grow in upright tufts and cushions (acrocarps) or in trailing, branching mats (pleurocarps)?
+This first split narrows things enormously, and it is explained in acrocarpous and pleurocarpous mosses.

-- Leaf shape and arrangement: long and narrow, oval, pointed, blunt, swept to one side, spirally arranged or in ranks.
+• Leaf shape and arrangement: long and narrow, oval, pointed, blunt, swept to one side, spirally set or in ranks.

-- The capsule: upright or nodding, round or cylindrical, on a long or short stalk, with what kind of lid.
+• The capsule: upright or nodding, round or cylindrical, on a long or short stalk, and with what kind of lid.
 When present, capsules are full of clues.

 Use a key and record it